 The PhD program in Economics at the Anderson School of Management prepares students to think creatively about the important economic issues of the day.
-It responds to three important trends: increasing use of large databases and computer-assisted data analyses for business and government decision making.
 Economics PhD graduates have a strong global perspective and are able to use economic theory wisely and report data persuasively.

 The curriculum has three balanced and parallel research and training components which are:

 - Investigation of questions important to managerial decision making and/or public policy